kevc528/backend-challenge20/README.md

 After implementing login/logout, I updated the submit clubs page.
 I updated the page to allow for tags to be selected when creating a club.
 The multiselect field for the tags were populated by the results of the `GET` request on a bonus route called `/api/all_tags`.
-On the frontend, I also added a text input field that allows users to add their own custom tags that didn't exist before.
-When the user presses the add tag button, with a custom tag in this input field, the new tag will be displayed in the multiselect list for tags.
-The API handles creating clubs that have new tags.
+In the form, I also added a text input field that allows users to add their own custom tags that didn't exist before.
+When the user presses the add tag button, with a custom tag in this input field, the new tag will be displayed in the multiselect list for tags IF the tag didn't exist already.
+I made sure to make the capitalization of the input consistent with how the API creates/returns tags so the tags all have consistent capitalization and there are no duplicate tags that are added in the multiselect with different capitalizations.
+As for adding new tags that weren't in the database before, the API route for creating a new club handles this.

 ## Installation